fakhirali/FPS-Practice/README.md

 # Shooting Practice
-pygame build of a shooting practice program to improve your aim in fps game
+pygame build of a shooting practice program to improve your aim in fps games